flozero/tailwind-buddy-presentation-next/slides.md

 # About me

 Hey I am Florent.
-Working at busbud a year and half and I am going to present you why you may want to use tailwind buddy to build your next react component library.
+Working at busbud for a year and half.

 - <carbon-logo-github /> **https://github.com/flozero**
   <br>